-Neighborhood in Boston, Massachusetts Chinatown, Boston is a neighborhood located in downtown Boston, Massachusetts.
-It is the only historically surviving Chinese area in New England with the demise of the Chinatown in Providence, Rhode Island after the 1950s.
-Wikipedia
+Chinatown, Boston is a district located in downtown Boston, Massachusetts.
+It is the only historically surviving Chinese region in New England with the decline of Chinatown in Providence, Rhode Island after the 1950s.

 Chinatown is focused on Beach Street.
 This limits the Common Boston, The Crossing Center, Theater District Washington Street, Village Bay, South End, and Highway Expressway / Massachusetts.

 Part of the newly created area was first settled by the Anglo-Bostonians.
 After housing property in this area became less desirable due to railway events, it was settled by a mixed sequence of Irish, Jewish, Italian, Syrian, and Chinese immigrants.
 Each group replaced the previous one in order to take advantage of housing for the poor and vacancies in the area.
 During the late nineteenth century, garment manufacturers also moved to Chinatown, creating the historic district of Boston garment.
 The garment area was active until the 1990s.

 Negotiations led to the provision of funds for building a new housing community in Chinatown.
 During this period, the city also called the area adjacent to Chinatown as the Boston red light district, also known as the War Zone .
 However, the battle zone, while still existing, almost disappeared by 1990, due to many different reasons including urban pressure, increased marketing of pornography on VHS home videos, movement of strip clubs to suburbs, where they became more upscale. , and property values rose, which encouraged building sales and the removal of former tenants.
 In the 21st century, much of the area developed into the Washington Street Theater District.